Holmes093/MediaBox/README.md

 # About
-  MediaBox is a Docker-Compose file consiting of all the relevant componenets to setup your own Media Server.
+  MediaBox is a Docker-Compose file consiting of all the relevant components to setup your own Media Server.

 ## Includes
 * Plex